CGurity/SDA/en/_activities/0204-Clean-desk-policy.md

 * Workspaces affected by this policy.
 * A person affected by this policy.

-### Measures in spaces with work equipment
+### Measures in spaces with work devices
 > What measures should be taken in the organization's workspaces?
 Discuss, modify and approve the content of section (2) of the corresponding template.
 Some of the most important aspects discussed in this section are:
 * Particular steps to follow at the end of the workday.
-* Management of unattended equipment during the workday.
+* Management of unattended devices during the workday.
 * Use of a physical shield mechanism for devices in workspaces.

 ### Management of physical data in workspaces